bhuyanamit986/FlowerClassification/README.md

 ### The Solution:

  - Factorize 5x5 convolution to two 3x3 convolution operations to improve computational speed.
 Although this may seem counterintuitive, a 5x5 convolution is 2.78 times more expensive than a 3x3 convolution.
-So stacking two 3x3 convolutions infact leads to a boost in performance.
-This is illustrated in the below image.
+So stacking two 3x3 convolutions infact leads to a boost in performance. https://miro.medium.com/max/1114/1*RzvmmEQH_87qKWYBFIG_DA.png
- - The left-most 5x5 convolution of the old inception module, is now represented as two 3x3 convolutions.
-(Source: Incpetion v2)
-Moreover, they factorize convolutions of filter size nxn to a combination of 1xn and nx1 convolutions.
+ - Moreover, they factorize convolutions of filter size nxn to a combination of 1xn and nx1 convolutions.
 For example, a 3x3 convolution is equivalent to first performing a 1x3 convolution, and then performing a 3x1 convolution on its output.
-They found this method to be 33% more cheaper than the single 3x3 convolution.
-This is illustrated in the below image.
+They found this method to be 33% more cheaper than the single 3x3 convolution. https://miro.medium.com/max/1196/1*hTwo-hy9BUZ1bYkzisL1KA.png
- - Here, put n=3 to obtain the equivalent of the previous image.
-The left-most 5x5 convolution can be represented as two 3x3 convolutions, which inturn are represented as 1x3 and 3x1 in series.
-(Source: Incpetion v2)
-The filter banks in the module were expanded (made wider instead of deeper) to remove the representational bottleneck.
-If the module was made deeper instead, there would be excessive reduction in dimensions, and hence loss of information.
-This is illustrated in the below image.
+ - The filter banks in the module were expanded (made wider instead of deeper) to remove the representational bottleneck.
+If the module was made deeper instead, there would be excessive reduction in dimensions, and hence loss of information. https://miro.medium.com/max/1150/1*DVXTxBwe_KUvpEs3ZXXFbg.png
- - Making the inception module wider.
-This type is equivalent to the module shown above.
-(Source: Incpetion v2) The above three principles were used to build three different types of inception modules (Let’s call them modules A,B and C in the order they were introduced.
+ - The above three principles were used to build three different types of inception modules (Let’s call them modules A,B and C in the order they were introduced.

+## Inception V3:

+### The Premise:

+ - The authors noted that the auxiliary classifiers didn’t contribute much until near the end of the training process, when accuracies were nearing saturation.
+They argued that they function as regularizes, especially if they have BatchNorm or Dropout operations.
+ - Possibilities to improve on the Inception v2 without drastically changing the modules were to be investigated.

+### The Solution

+Inception Net v3 incorporated all of the above upgrades stated for Inception v2, and in addition used the following:
+RMSProp Optimizer.
+Factorized 7x7 convolutions.
+BatchNorm in the Auxillary Classifiers.
+Label Smoothing (A type of regularizing component added to the loss formula that prevents the network from becoming too confident about a class.
+Prevents over fitting).